KingCobra123411/KingCobra123411.GitHub.io/_posts/2014-3-3-Hello-World.md

 How did you use your learning habits this week?
-Persevering
+Persevering:
 I didn’t understand for a while but learned.
-Questioning?
+Questioning?:
 I asked nothing
-Independence
+Independence:
 We worked in groups
-Reflecting

-Engagement
+Reflecting:
+This is reflecting
+Engagement:
 I did my task.
-What could have gone better in your learning?
+What could have gone better in your learning?:
 Understood it a bit better
-What changes do you need to make to improve your learning next time?
+What changes do you need to make to improve your learning next time?:
 Read through the booklet better.